 The strategy initiated under the name Spot On is key to the development of de Volksbank's future positioning and thus for the long-term value creation.
 De Volksbank aims to be a bank that offers simple and transparent financial products at fair prices with an operationally excellent result for the customer and a marketcompetitive return.
 Shared value, which optimises the total value for all stakeholders, is another ambition of de Volksbank.
 To achieve this, de Volksbank is first going to tackle a number of internal, operational and structural challenges.
-The Supervisory Board and the Board of Directors discussed cost savings and how these would have to relate to the additional investments needed for innovation.
+One topic of discussion was cost savings and how these would have to relate to the additional investments needed for innovation.
 Discussion of all subjects entailed consideration of the bank's social role, its conduct and its culture.
 The Supervisory Board was kept well-informed about Spot On.
 Strategy is an agenda item at every meeting.
-The Supervisory Board is closely involved in the Board of Director's constructive dialogue with NL Financial Investments (NLFI) and the Minister of Finance on de Volksbank's future.
+The supervisory boards of de Volksbank and de Volksholding are closely involved in the Board's constructive dialogue with NL Financial Investments (NLFI) and the Minister of Finance on de Volksbank's future.